 One of the best things about Colorado is that each area of the state has its own vibe.
-And nowhere is that more apparent than in the so-called “People’s Republic of Boulder.”
-You’ll find an eclectic array of things to do in Boulder, with options for every type of person, and I’m here to guide you through it all.
+And nowhere is that more apparent than Boulder.
+You’ll find an eclectic array of fun things to do in Boulder, and I’m your local guide to help you discover options for every type of person.

 Disclosure: Travel Lemming is an independent reader-supported blog.
 You can support us by purchasing via the affiliate links on this page, which may earn us commissions.
 Thank you!